sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 bootstrap-hub-kubeconfig   Opaque   1      6d16h
 ```

 Since the managed cluster `registration` operator needs rights to register the managed clusters we have to supply them.
-Remember we did not backup cluster scope resources and the rights are cluster scoped resources.
+Remember we did not back up cluster scope resources and the rights are cluster scoped resources.
 Let's use heredoc again:

 ```bash=
 cat << EOF | oc  apply -f -